-- 1. Read general rules and livestock sanitary requirements.
-All market goats must have a Livestock Drug Withdrawal Form on file at the Extension Office by July 1st of the current year. - 2.
-All market goats and breeding does must be tagged with the official 4-H/FFA EID tag by the designated date of the current year. - 3.
-All goats must have an official scrapies tag to be eligible to show. - All goats are required to enter the grounds between 6:00 p.m..
+- 1. Read general rules and livestock sanitary requirements. - 2.
+All goats going on the trailer must have a drug withdrawal card turned in to the goat superintendents 30 minutes after the goat show. - 3.
+All market goats and breeding does must be tagged with the official 4-H/FFA EID tag by the designated date of the current year. - 4.
+All goats must have an official scrapies tag to be eligible to show. - 5.
+All goats are required to enter the grounds between 6:00 p.m..
 8:00 p.m. on Thursday and must be inspected by the veterinarian on site before entering the barn at gate 11 (Poplar Street).
-Weighing of all the goats will take place from 7:00 -8:00 p.m. on Thursday. - 5.
-All goats will be shown in classes by weight with the lightest minimum weight showing first and the heaviest maximum weight showing last. - 6.
+Weighing of all the goats will take place from 7:00 8:00 p.m. on Thursday. - 6.
+All goats will be shown in classes by weight with the lightest minimum weight showing first and the heaviest maximum weight showing last. - 7.
 All goats must weigh between 50 to 140lbs. - a.
 Only market goats weighing 50 to 140lbs will be allowed to sell through the livestock sale - b.
-Any goat that will be sold at the Livestock Sale must be shown in the market class.
-Once a goat is sold thru the livestock sale it may NEVER be shown again in any show. - 7.
+Any goat that will be sold at the Livestock Sale must be shown in the market class. - 8.
 Market goats may either be wethers or does.
-Does shown in the market classes cannot be shown in breeding classes. - Goats must have milk teeth (baby teeth) in place with no visible signs of permanent teeth at the time of fair weigh-in, with the exception of breeding does over 1 year. - 9.
-Goats must be dehorned or if horned, the horns must be tipped and rounded prior to arrival. - 10.
+Does shown in the market classes cannot be shown in breeding classes. - 9.
+Goats must have milk teeth (baby teeth) in place with no visible signs of permanent teeth at the time of fair weigh-in, with the exception of breeding does over 1 year. - Goats must be dehorned or if horned, the horns must be tipped and rounded prior to arrival. - 11.
 Meat Goats must be slick shorn with uniform hair length not to exceed 3/8 inch above the knee and hock prior to arrival.
-Breeding does length of hair is left up to the exhibitor. - 11.
-Animals must be shown with collars or halters and lead in each class - 12.
-Meat goats shown in the meat classes cannot be shown in dairy classes and no dairy goats in the meat classes. - 13.
+Breeding does length of hair is left up to the exhibitor. - 12.
+Animals must be shown with collars or halters and lead in each class - 13.
+Meat goats shown in the meat classes cannot be shown in dairy classes and no dairy goats in the meat classes. - 14.
 No more than 2 breeding meat goats and 2 market meat goats can be entered by the same 4-Her.
-All market goats must be tagged by time designated for current year. - 14.
-Grand Champion, Reserve Grand Champion, 3rd, 4th and 5th overall Market Goat may be selected. - 15.
-Grand Champion, Reserve Grand Champion, 3rd, 4th, and 5th overall Breeding Doe may be selected. - 16.
-Grand Champion and Reserve Grand Champion Breeding Buck will be selected. - 17.
-Grand Champion and Reserve Grand Champion, 3rd, 4th, and 5th Goat Showman may be selected - 18.
-SALE -- by 30 minutes following the show, 4-H/FFA youth wishing to sell animal(s) at auction or the floor must turn in a sale card in to the superintendent for each goat brought to the fair.
-(See 4-H/FFA Livestock Sale) Animals going thru the sale must meet weight requirements and youth must meet requirements listed by the sale committee for the current year.
+All market goats must be tagged by time designated for current year. - Grand Champion, Reserve Grand Champion, 3rd, 4th and 5th overall Market Goat may be selected. - Grand Champion, Reserve Grand Champion, 3rd, 4th, and 5th overall Breeding Doe may be selected. - 17.
+Grand Champion and Reserve Grand Champion Breeding Buck will be selected. - 18.
+Grand Champion and Reserve Grand Champion, 3rd, 4th, and 5th Goat Showman may be selected - 19.
+SALE -- Sale cards must be turned in 30 minutes following the conclusion of the show.
+4-H/FFA youth wishing to sell animal(s) at either the sale or floor price, must turn in the respective card(s) to the superintendent.
+Each animal must meet weight requirements, and youth participants are required to meet the criteria set by the sale committee for the current year.